Exploring Charged Higgs at the Future Circular Collider (FCC): A Review of Two-Higgs-Doublet Models: Results and Discussions

 \subsection{Charged Higgs Branching Ratios of THDM-IV}

-In the case of THDM-IV, the same thing happens as in the case of THDM-III.
-Here the dominant decay mode is also $H^- \rightarrow W^- A$ channel.Because for the condition where $M_{A^o} < M_t$ it opens a bosonic channel.
+In THDM-IV, a similar situation occurs as in THDM-III, where the dominant decay mode is the $H^- \rightarrow W^- A$ channel.
+This occurs when $M_{A^o} < M_t$, allowing for the opening of a bosonic channel.
 Hence decay to this channel becomes dominant.
 To illustrate this graphically, the values are plotted between $M_{H^\pm}$ and BR which is shown in Figure \ref{fig:6f7}. for BP-II (left) and BP-I (right).
 Here we can see that dominant decay is again \emph{b}$\bar{t}$ channel and has BR up to 91$\%$.
-The BR to other decay channels is almost constant, which shows the independence of BR from $\tan \beta$ i.e $\cot \beta$.
-In the case of type-III, the decay width is less than type-II and IV, but it increases due to leptons couplings with the same type of scalar field.
+The BR to other decay channels is almost constant, which shows the independence of BR from $\tan \beta$ i.e $\cot \beta$ values.

-In \textbf{Figure \ref{fig:6}}, The total decay width of charged Higgs as a function of the mass of charged Higgs for $\tan \beta$ values.
 However, its value is maximum for $\tan \beta$ values increases the down quarks coupling values and leptons too.
-At large $\tan \approx$0. \textbf{Figure \ref{fig:10}(a) and Figure \ref{fig:10}(b)} display the \emph{b}($\bar{b}$) quark pseudorapidity distributions for THDM-I and THDM-II models.
+At large $\tan \approx$0. \textbf{Figures \ref{fig:10}(a) and \ref{fig:10}(b)} show the \emph{b}($\bar{b}$) quark pseudorapidity distributions for THDM-I and THDM-II models.

-In Figure 10(a) the distribution curves are shown for BP-I of THDM-I and in (b) the distributions are given for BP-II of model THDM-I.\\ In Figure 10(b) the pseudorapidity distributions are plotted for BP-I and in (b) the distributions are plotted for BP-II of model THDM-II.\\ The distribution decreases when we go towards higher masses, which shows that massive particles are less deflected than lighter particles.
+In Figure 10(a) displays the distribution curves for BP-I of THDM-I, while Figure 10(b) shows the distributions for BP-II of THDM-I. Figure 10(b) illustrates the pseudorapidity distributions for BP-I, and in (b), the distributions are shown for BP-II of THDM-II.
+The distribution decreases when we go towards higher masses, which shows that massive particles are less deflected than lighter particles.
 Also when peaks are obtained when $\eta$$\approx$0.